 - Wider social and community benefit

-We have a wide network of contacts across the whole range of organisations and people involved in the development of new supported housing and specialised supported housing and the ability to bring them together on a mutually compatible basis.
+In the course of our supported housing consultancy work we have developed a wide network of contacts across the whole range of organisations and people involved in the development of new supported housing and specialised supported housing.
+We have the ability to bring them together on a mutually compatible basis.

 So whether you’re a private capital investor with a social mission, a statutory sector commissioner looking at the need for new supported housing, someone who advocates on behalf of people with additional needs who need supported housing, a housing association or a care and support provider looking to expand the supported housing services you deliver please contact Michael to see if you can be part of a socially conscious supported housing development process based on the 3 Value Generation principles identified above.